kyaaqba/magma/AZURE_DEPLOYMENT.md

 `az keyvault certificate import --file .\bootstrapper.pfx --name BootstrapperKey --vault-name sonar-prod-magma-01`

-### Updating the Secret IDs

-The pipeline runs a script called *`fetch_certs.sh`* to prepare the certificates for deployment.
-We need to ensure the secret ID for each certificate is correct in the script.
-Open the script and replace the values in the --id parameters of the `az keyvault secret download` commands with the values in the Azure portal under:

-**`[Key Vault resource] > Certificates > [certificate name] > Current Version > Secret Identifier`**

----

-*Note: This process to be automated/improved.*

----

 ## 3. Deployoing Infrastructure

 Run the pipeline that deploys the infrastructure to your Azure tenant via the ARM templates.